ch810ya/roxo/content/about/_index.md

 Through my travels, photography, and writing, I hope to inspire others to pursue their own adventures and discover the beauty of the world around them.
 Thank you for joining me on this journey and I hope you enjoy reading my travelogues as much as I enjoy writing them.

-I started *CH810YA (pronounced "chai-ten-ya")* with a mission to give others a taste of what goes on in my mind, and I have been at it ever since.
+I started this blog with a mission to give others a taste of what goes on in my mind, and I have been at it ever since.

 Read my article on "How I Travelled Solo!" [here](/blog/how-i-travelled-solo/)